lubeskih/enigma-emulator/docs/EOFM.md

 - [References](#references)
 - [Dedications](#dedications)

 > NOTE: If you are confused by some parts of this manual, please write me an email at: hristijan.lubeski@gmail.com, or open an issue at the [repository on GitHub](https://github.com/lubeskih/enigma-emulator).
-I will do everything I can to improve the manual and clear up any confusions regarding the manual.
+I will do everything I can to improve the manual and clear up any confusions.

 > This manual is a collection of already published explanations of the machine (check the References section), however, I drew the illustrations using Adobe XD.